Data Migration

 Each stage has its considerations and needs to be considered to deliver a successful project.

-Read more details in the post: 13 Stages of a Successful Data Migration
+Read more details in this post: 13 Stages of a Successful Data Migration

 Typically, data migration occurs when upgrading existing hardware, transferring to an entirely new system, or in instances such as application replacements, business process changes, data volume growth, or to unlock better performance.